 Counseling and Psychological Services Emory University's Counseling and Psychological Services (CAPS) provides free, confidential services for students including initial assessments, crisis intervention, community referrals, as well as limited individual, couples, and group counseling.

-Career Center The goal of the Emory University Career Center is to advise and assist undergraduate students about career decision-making, employment opportunities, academic programs, and internships that will enhance their skill sets.
+Career and Professional Development Career and Professional Development at Emory advises and assists undergraduate students with career decision-making, employment opportunities, academic programs, and internships that will enhance their skill sets.

 Center for Ethics Emory Center for Ethics is dedicated to exploring how ethical issues underlie the decisions that shape our minds, lives, and society.